8bitape/UniRxEventAggregator/README.md

 ## BehaviourSubjects

-When subscribing to a `BehaviourSubject` the latest or default value is returned.
+When subscribing to a `BehaviorSubject` the latest or default value is returned.
 To create and register a `BehaviorSubject` observable with default values:

     Subject
     {